When mom chews xylitol gum from 3 months postpartum to baby's second birthday, baby's

 fetal cells in her blood (she had had a bad fall 2 days prior to

 birth).
 We have waited hours before cutting the cord and one couple

 never did cut it (just carried baby, cord and placenta around

 together for days).
 The nice thing about that was that it really

 limited the postpartum visitors list!
 This is called Lotus Birthing

 Parvati Baker, a midwife from Ca.,is the goddess of that

 method (author of Prenatal

 Yoga and Hygiea).

-a mother in a water tub and I'm worried about blood loss.
+have a mother in a water tub and I'm worried about blood loss.

 cord and do all work on Mom's body.
 Cutting the back up oxygen